-Over the past year, we have seen a lot of communication move online.
+Over the past few years we have seen a lot communication more from 100% in-person to either fully online or a mixture of the two.
 As a result, a lot of businesses have come to the realisation that running webinars is an effective way to engage your audience, increase your lead generation and grow your business.

 Despite everyone and their grandmother now creating and running webinars, there are still many common questions people have especially around the planning stages, such as which day is best to run your webinar, should it be streamed live or on-demand and what time of day to broadcast it.